tompenzer/marketplace-demo/README.md

-The front-end design is inspired by the https://github.com/mithunjmistry/ecommerce-React-Redux-Laravel project, though little of its code remains; most aspects of the front-end architecture have been refactored or rewritten, and the back-end only shares a few lines of code.
+The front-end design is inspired by the https://github.com/mithunjmistry/ecommerce-React-Redux-Laravel project, though little of its code remains intact; most aspects of the front-end architecture have been refactored or rewritten, and the back-end only shares a few lines of code.

 ## Installation